 50g milk chocolate, chopped and melted

-1. Sift flour, baking powder, star anise, cinnamon and allspice into a mixing bowl and add salt.
-Put aside.
+1. Place sifted all-purpose flour, baking powder, star anise, cinnamon and allspice in mixing bowl.
+Add salt and put aside.

-2. Cream butter and sugar on medium speed until pale and fluffy – about 3 minutes.
-Add eggs.
-Split and scrape the vanilla seed (or add extract) into the mixture and mix until combined.
+2. Cream butter and sugar until pale and fluffy (~ 3 minutes).
+Add eggs one by one.
+Add vanilla and mix until combined.

-I find the dough is still soft after chilling for 1 hour.
+3. Add flour mixture in batches and mix until combined.
+Make two logs (5cm diameter) out of the dough, wrap in cling film and chill until firm for about an hour.
+(I find the dough is still soft after chilling for an hour.
 What I would suggest is freeze the log for 10-15 minutes.
-Then when you slice, you get a nicer round shape.
+Then when you slice, you get a nicer round shape.)

 4. About 15 minutes before baking start, preheat oven to 180oC.
-Remove log, unwrap and cut into 1/2cm thick slices.
-Place 2cm apart on line tray and bake for 10-12 minutes or until golden brown (for my case, my prefect time is 14 minutes; adjust baking time accordingly to your oven characteristics).
-Cool for a few minutes on the baking tray and transfer to a wire rack for further cooling.
+Slice log into 0.5cm thickness.
+Place on lined baking tray and bake for 10-12 minutes or until golden brown (for my case, my prefect time is 14 minutes; adjust baking time accordingly to your oven).
+Cool for 3-5 minutes on baking tray before transfer to cooling rack.

 To prepare coffee icing: